Painting: Acrylic

+Between 1946 and 1949, Leonard Bocour and Sam Golden invented a solution acrylic paint under the brand Magna paint.
+These were mineral spirit-based paints.
+Water-based acrylic paints were subsequently sold as latex house paints.
+In 1963, George Rowney (part of Daler-Rowney since 1983) was the first manufacturer to introduce artists' acrylic paints in Europe, under the brand name "Cryla".
+Acrylics are the most common paints used in grattage, a surrealist technique that began to be used with the advent of this type of paint.
+Acrylics are used for this purpose because they easily scrape or peel from a surface.

 Spray paint

 Aerosol paint (also called spray paint) is a type of paint that comes in a sealed pressurized container and is released in a fine spray mist when depressing a valve button.
 A form of spray painting, aerosol paint leaves a smooth, evenly coated surface.
 Standard sized cans are portable, inexpensive and easy to store.
 Aerosol primer can be applied directly to bare metal and many plastics.

 Speed, portability and permanence also make aerosol paint a common graffiti medium.
-In the late 1970s, street graffiti writers' signatures and murals became more elaborate and a unique style developed as a factor of the aerosol medium and the speed required for illicit work.
+In the late 1970s, street graffiti writers' signatures and murals became more elaborate, and a unique style developed as a factor of the aerosol medium and the speed required for illicit work.
 Many now recognize graffiti and street art as a unique art form and specifically manufactured aerosol paints are made for the graffiti artist.
 A stencil protects a surface, except the specific shape to be painted.
 Stencils can be purchased as movable letters, ordered as professionally cut logos or hand-cut by artists.